-If you made a claim for DLA, and you didn't get the result you had hoped for, you don't have to give up.
+If you made a claim for DLA for a child, and you didn't get the result you hoped for, you don't have to give up.
 There are things you can do to challenge the decision.

 We didn't get anything